Battle of Halle

 In the Battle of Halle on 17 October 1806, a French corps led by Jean-Baptiste Bernadotte fought the Prussian Reserve under Eugene Frederick Henry, Duke of Württemberg.
 The French defeated their opponents, forcing the Prussians to retreat northeast toward Dessau after suffering heavy losses.
 The clash occurred in the War of the Fourth Coalition, part of the Napoleonic Wars.
-The city of Halle is located about 30 kilometers northwest of Leipzig on the Saale River.
+The city of Halle is located about 30 km northwest of Leipzig on the Saale River.

-Emperor Napoleon I of France invaded the Electorate of Saxony and inflicted two disastrous defeats on the Prussian-Saxon armies on 14 October 1806.
+Emperor Napoleon I of France invaded the Electorate of Saxony and inflicted two disastrous defeats on the Prussian-Saxon armies at the Battle of Jena-Auerstadt.
 As the beaten armies fled, Marshal Bernadotte's corps marched north and found Duke Eugene's Reserve, which had not yet seen action, at Halle.
 At the beginning of the encounter, two French divisions rushed the bridges over the Saale on the west side of the city.
 They overran a weak defending force and quickly occupied the city.
+In one stage of the battle, Bernadotte was advancing against superior numbers along a narrow causeway, to which Napoleon stated: "Bernadotte hesitates at nothing, one day the Gascon will get caught."
+(P.S.: Bernadotte was born in Pau, in the historical and cultural area of Gascony.)

 Later in the day, Bernadotte's troops stormed out of Halle and attacked Eugene's Reserve which was drawn up to the southeast of the city.
 The Prussians were driven from their positions and chased to the northeast.
 While this engagement was going on, Bernadotte's third division surrounded and captured a Prussian regiment isolated on the west side of the city.
 One of the few intact Prussian forces west of the Elbe River was now crippled.